anmolmahajan/code-organizer/README.md

 #Usage
-Open terminal and navigate to a desired directory.
+Open terminal and navigate to the desired directory.
 Run the following command:

     code-organizer